guillermoasaro/paperclip-googledrive/README.md

 ### Non image files Issues (PDF, CSV, etc)

-I still working on retrieve the raw files, I would like to get the files as `thumbnail_link` file attribute does, but it is not that easy, because Google Drive API has some retrictions.
+I still working on retrieve the raw files, I would like to get the file urls as `thumbnail_link` attribute does, but it is not that easy, because Google Drive API has some retrictions.
 So, all non image files are shown in Google Drive viewer.

 ## Useful links